Skip to main content

 2. Membership:

 Members shall be appointed to these committees by action of the Senate.
-The Senate secretary, along with support from the Senate administrative assistant, shall prepare the nominees for Senate action.
+The Senate vice-chair, along with support from the Senate administrative assistant, shall prepare the nominees for Senate action.
 The members on each committee shall be appointed for staggered two-year terms.
 The members of each committee will elect a chair of the committee for a one-year term.
-When determining the slate of nominees, the Senate Secretary shall give due consideration to representation by areas and divisions as well as the major responsibility of the committee, with help from Human Resources, as needed.
+When determining the slate of nominees, the Senate vice chair shall consider representation by areas and divisions as well as the major responsibility of the committee, with help from Human Resources, as needed.

 The Student Senate shall be entitled to select voting members of the Faculty Senate committees as follows: one member of the Educational Policy Committee.
 The provost and vice president for academic affairs shall serve on the Educational Policy Committee as ex-officio without vote.
 The president may appoint consultants as non-voting members of the Academic Faculty Affairs Committee.
 These members are in addition to student members.